brymer-meneses/personal-website/src/posts/technologies_i_used_to_make_this_website.md

 so long, even if were on our reading break at that time.

-I am of huge fan of minimalistic design, and at the time I was designing this website, I was inspired by this[site's](https://harrison.totty.dev/) aesthetic.
+I am of huge fan of minimalistic design, and at the time I was designing this website, I was inspired by this [site's](https://harrison.totty.dev/) aesthetic.
 I knew at that moment, that I would talk about Math, Life or Programming, and so I needed some way of displaying code blocks and $\LaTeX$ rendering.